 Off rush hours and a less demanding routine may also relax them to perceive safety.
 Irrespective of the scenario, overlooking safety protocols can lead to dangerous outcomes for workers and patients.

 Thus installing an overseeing mechanism is crucial to ensure the implementation of safety guidelines.
-As such, install cameras and inform employees about compliance monitoring.
+As such, install cameras and make sure clear safety signage is fitted, which you can source if you go to these guys.
+Also, you will need to inform employees about compliance monitoring.
 As a result, they will be more likely to practice safety measures under continuous and strict observation.

 Additionally, instructions on the nature, purpose, and application procedure of protective protocols are equally important.
 Unaware workers can expose themselves to even more dangers while misusing or misinterpreting protective guidelines.